-Have you ever been minding your own business relaxing on the sofa, or walking around your house when suddenly, you feel a set of little daggers sink into your ankles?!
+Have you ever been minding your own business relaxing on the sofa, or walking around your house when suddenly, you feel a set of little daggers sink into your ankles?

 All seasoned cat owners will know that cats do sometimes bite or scratch completely unprovoked.
 If you are left confused as to why this happens or need to understand the thought process behind these random attacks, you have come to the right place!
-We are here to answer the question, why does my cat bite my feet?
+We are here to answer the question, why does my cat attack my feet?

 Cats attack for many different reasons.
 A very common thing for cats to do is attack our feet!
 They also have lots of different ways in which they attack – biting, scratching, and pouncing are all behaviors we’re probably familiar with.
 Let’s explore why the feline foot fetish is a very real thing.

 Also Read: Why Does My Cat Bite Me When I Pet Her?